codingMustache/codingMustache/README.md

 ## Joke of the Day

-I had a rough day, and then somebody went and ripped the front and back pages from my dictionary.
-It just goes from bad to worse.
+Did you hear about the cheese who saved the world?
+It was Legend-dairy!

 ## Daily Trivia

-Whistler was the codename of this Microsoft Operating System.
+In computing terms, typically what does CLI stand for?
- 1. Windows 2000
+ 1. Common Language Input
- 2. Windows XP
+ 2. Command Line Interface
- 3. Windows 7
+ 3. Control Line Interface
- 4. Windows 95
+ 4. Common Language Interface

 <details>
   <summary>Answer</summary>
-  Windows XP
+  Command Line Interface
 </details>